aarong/feedme-spec/README.md

   `Terminated`.

 - The server must expect a `FeedClose` message referencing that feed.
-If the client transmits such a message, the server must respond with a `FeedCloseResponse` message and subsequently treat the feed as `Closed`.
+If the client transmits such a message, the server must subsequently treat the feed as `Closing`.

+- The server should discard all `FeedOpen` messages referencing that feed (client violation).

+4. `Closing` - When a feed is closing...

+- The server must transmit a `FeedCloseResponse` message and subsequently treat the feed as `Closed`.

+- The server may transmit a sequence of `ActionRevelation` messages referencing that feed.

+- The server must not transmit `FeedTermination` or `FeedCloseResponse` messages referencing that feed.

-- The server must discard all `FeedOpen` messages referencing that feed (client violation).
+- The server should discard all `FeedOpen` and `FeedClose` messages referencing that feed (client violation).

-3. `Terminated` - When a feed is terminated...
+5. `Terminated` - When a feed is terminated...

 - The server must not transmit any messages referencing that feed.